Stay Connected with 34,000 Science Alumni

 Have you accepted a new job, retired or relocated?
 Drop us a line about your recent accolades, professional successes, family developments or interesting world travel.
 It’s a fun, quick way to share stories, discoveries or innovations with fellow alumni.

-Classnotes are considered for publication on the Science website, in the Alumni Magazine Synergy, or in Connect, the UBC Science newsletter.
+Classnotes are considered for publication on the Science website, or in Connect, the UBC Science newsletter.

 To submit your classnote, please contact Kim Duffell, UBC Science Alumni Relations Manager at email@example.com.

 Many thanks to James Sadler (BSc Bacteriology, 1962) for submitting his historical UBC photographs depicting campus life in the 1960s.
 Not long after graduation Sadler relocated to Eastern Canada and now calls Ontario home.
 Retired after a 34-year stint with the federal civil service, Sadler, along with his wife Joan, enjoys travelling, gardening and keeping busy with their children and grandchildren—as well as reading and surfing the Web in quieter moments.
 He encourages any of his crew from the early 1960s to get back in touch.